sciencemesh/sciencemesh/docs/content/en/docs/Overview/_index.md

   messaging to establish trust with their colleagues to share data with them, i.e. by sending user-friendly invitations.

-The ScienceMesh is an instance of such a federation.
+The Science Mesh is an instance of such a federation.

-# Who is Eligible to Join the ScienceMesh
+## Who is Eligible to Join the Science Mesh

-The ScienceMesh is agnostic what type of data and user community is served by a particular site, be it large or small, academic or otherwise.
+The Science Mesh is agnostic what type of data and user community is served by a particular site, be it large or small, academic or otherwise.
 On the other hand, certain minimal requirements both in policies as well as quality of service are set for the sites to operate within the